 Coming to camp for the first time can be scary.
 You might only know 1 other person at first.
 You might not know anyone.
 But the power of leaving the rest of the world behind for a short period of time is that we’re all in this thing together.
 That’s what Jill found when she came here for the first time 5 years ago.
 Her story is an inspiration to us, and we hope you enjoy it, too.
 And hey – if you find yourself feeling the way Jill did – please know that you could find a home here, too.

-The next day when all of the semi-rested campers reconvened in the dining hall, I did my absolute best to maintain a brave face and conceal the terror I so desperately wanted to stifle.
-I felt so uncomfortable in my own skin, like a zombie, limbs hanging uninhibited by my sides, mind frozen in time.
-Simply watching the experience of camp unfold from a spectator’s point of view.
+When all of the semi-rested campers reconvened in the dining hall, I did my absolute best to maintain a brave face and conceal the terror I so desperately wanted to stifle.
+I felt so uncomfortable in my skin, like a zombie, limbs hanging uninhibited by my sides, mind frozen in time.
+Simply watching the camp experience unfold from a spectator’s point of view.
 I watched as second and third-year campers got up to speak about their previous involvement at camp.
 One boy, who I would later become better acquainted with, stands out in my memory.
 He was friendly, eccentric, and wore Ed Hardy clothing which clashed ironically with his suburban disposition.
-The brief dialogue between him and the rest of the camp was one of the first memorable moments when I decided that I just might, if things played out the way he said they would, be okay.
+The brief dialogue between him and the rest of the camp was one of the first memorable moments when I decided that I just might if things played out the way he said they would be okay.

 “The first three days are the worst.”

-A sudden burst of optimism shot through me as his words sunk it.
-If I could last 3 days here, then perhaps things would turn around and I would be one of those campers who would have one of the most influential experiences of their lives here.
-In that moment, I chose to be okay.
-I chose to allow myself to have a good time and let go of the fear that was holding me from a life-shaping understanding.
+A sudden burst of optimism shot through me as his words sunk in.
+If I could last three days here, then perhaps things would turn around, and I would be one of those campers who would have one of the most influential experiences of their lives here.
+At that moment, I chose to be okay.
+I chose to allow myself to have a good time and let go of the fear holding me from a life-shaping understanding.

-The next step was signing up for activities.
-I chose dance, as it was the path of least resistance after having studied it for years.
+The next step was signing up for camp activities.
+I chose dance, as it was the path of least resistance after studying it for years.
 Once I had been designated a counselor and a group of teenagers ranging from 14-17, we proceeded to a white event tent that held an abundance of electronics.
-It was called, for reason still unknown, “The Mother Ship”.
-As the hour progressed and our small group of 9 dancers became more acquainted, it felt as if the blood was rushing back to my limbs and my zombie-esque perspective had begun to recede.
+It was called, for a reason unknown, “The Mother Ship.”
+As the hour progressed and our small group of 9 dancers became more acquainted, it felt as if the blood was rushing back to my limbs, and my zombie-esque perspective had begun to recede.

 “This – was easily the best hour here so far,” I thought to myself.

-Suddenly the bells rang signaling the end of the first activity.
-It was time for lunch and for us campers it meant that we would line up outside of the dining hall until the lunch staff was ready for 200 heat stricken teens to pour inside.
+Suddenly the bells rang, signaling the end of the first activity.
+It was time for lunch, and for our campers, it meant that we would line up outside of the dining hall until the lunch staff was ready for 200 heat-stricken teens to pour inside.
 In desperate need of shade and food.
 I walked alone to the dining hall, wondering who I would sit with as I really did not know any of my cabin mates at that point.
-When I reached the clearing where no more than 20 kids were already lined up, I recognized a group of girls.
+When I reached the clearing, where no more than 20 kids were already lined up, I recognized a group of girls.
 Two of which were in my cabin and one I did not know.
 I was unsure whether or not I should go and say hi to them, for someone as shy as myself, it was a little outside of my comfort zone.
 When I was around 30 steps away from reaching the end of the line and had decided not to risk reaching out to them, I heard someone yell my name.

 “Jill!” – Somebody here knew my name?

-“Hey Steph,” I smiled, and walked towards her and her friends.
+“Hey, Steph,” I smiled and walked toward her and her friends.
 The other two girls introduced themselves to me as well.
 Their names were Lily and Emma.
 These are three girls who I can easily say will always have a place in my heart.
 They showed me that I wasn’t alone as I thought I was.
-I had walked through life for the past two years of high school thinking that I stuck out like a sore thumb but what I had learned at camp, was that these girls, were in the exact same position as I was.
-They didn’t know anyone just as much as I didn’t and the three of them were at camp for the same reasons as I was.
-I lived an average lifestyle, besides the crippling shyness I then suffered from but the only person who had singled myself out as awkward, and insecure was me.
-I had always felt like everyone I encountered judged me and had it a lot better than I did but that day a reality check came along and said, “You’re not that damn special.
+I had walked through life for the past two years of high school thinking that I stuck out like a sore thumb but what I had learned at camp was that these girls were in the exact same position as I was.
+They didn’t know anyone just as much as I didn’t, and the three of them were at camp for the same reasons as I was.
+I lived an average lifestyle, besides the crippling shyness I then suffered from, but the only person who had singled myself out as awkward and insecure was me.
+I had always felt like everyone I encountered judged me and had it a lot better than I did, but that day a reality check came along and said, “You’re not that damn special.
 Everyone has insecurities.”

 One of the most memorable and transformative experiences I have of going to camp was the fire walk.
 When evening fell one night on the second week of camp, everyone gathered in a forested area of the camp.
 The fire was ablaze, the coals resembled molten lava.
-They were spread over an area of the grass that spanned about 6 feet.
-We, the campers and counselors, were given the opportunity to walk across it. – I won’t lie, it was extremely hot and I won’t deny having gotten a burn on my foot but it was certainly worth having such a cool experience along with many others as well as dozens of friends and acquaintances that have left a lasting impact on me to this day.
+They were spread over an area of grass that spanned about 6 feet.
+We, the campers and counselors, were allowed to walk across it. – I won’t lie, it was extremely hot, and I won’t deny having gotten a burn on my foot.
+Still, it was certainly worth having such a cool experience, along with many others, as well as dozens of friends and acquaintances that have left a lasting impact on me to this day.
 I will never forget the impact camp left on me and will always be grateful to the people I met and the lessons learned during my short time there.
-I am glad that I am able to say that I would not be the person I am today without the experience of camp.
+I am glad that I can say that I would not be the person I am today without camp experience.